Montana WICHE, WWAMI, Minnesota Dental,

-Certification as a Montana resident for purposes of applying to any of the professional programs is only the first step in the process.
-In addition to the certification process, students should apply to the professional schools directly, adhering to each school’s application criteria and deadlines, and if accepted to a participating program by April 1st of the next spring, will be ranked for available state support between April and May*.
-It is advisable to apply to professional school early, especially to those schools with a rolling admissions process.

-Later text: Certification as a Montana resident for purposes of application to professional school is only the first step in the process.
+Certification as a Montana resident for purposes of application to professional school is only the first step in the process.
 In addition to the certification process, students should apply to the professional schools directly, following each school’s application process and deadlines.
 It is advisable to apply to professional school early, especially to those schools with a rolling admissions process.